Blackbottom Chocolate Cheese Muffin

 Cheesecake Filling:

-1.5 cups whipped cream cheese, softened
+1.5 cups whipped cream cheese, softened 1/3 cup heavy cream or milk

 2/3 cup sugar